GiorgosL/flask-fake-news-classifier/README.md

 # Flask-Fake-News-Classifier

-Fake news classifier using XGBoost, deployed on Flask.
+Fake news classifier using XGBoost, deployed on Flask using Docker to containerize.